How netElastic Became a Leader in Virtual Broadband Network Gateways (vBNGs)

 The Road to Software-Based Networks

 Network functions virtualization (NFV) is driving the transition to software-based networks.
-NFV virtualizes network services, such as routers and firewalls that have traditionally been run on proprietary hardware.
-Proprietary “closed systems” unfortunately are expensive, inflexible, and difficult to scale.
+NFV virtualizes network services, such as routers and firewalls traditionally run on proprietary hardware.
+Proprietary “closed systems,” unfortunately, are expensive, inflexible, and difficult to scale.

-With NFV, providers can take functions that exist in the network and turn them into software, which makes them much more flexible and scalable.
-This means providers can deliver new services on-demand, without having to upgrade or purchase new hardware.
+With NFV, providers can take functions in the network and turn them into software, making them much more flexible and scalable.
+This means providers can deliver new services on-demand without upgrading or purchasing new hardware.

 A Virtualization Use Case: Broadband Network Gateways

-A Broadband Network Gateway (BNG) is the access point for individuals (subscribers) to connect to the broadband network.
+A Broadband Network Gateway (BNG) is the access point for connecting individuals (subscribers) to the broadband network.
 The BNG aggregates traffic from many subscribers and routes it to the network of the service provider.
 Once connected, a subscriber can access the broadband services delivered by their provider.

-Broadband providers traditionally bought hardware-based BNGs from large router manufacturers, such as Cisco and Juniper.
-However, these proprietary closed-systems suffer from high costs, lack of scalability, and vendor lock-in.
+Broadband providers traditionally bought hardware-based BNGs from large router manufacturers like Cisco and Juniper.
+However, these proprietary closed systems suffer from high costs, lack of scalability, and vendor lock-in.

-netElastic was one of the first vendors to develop a virtual, or software-based broadband network gateway (vBNG).
-With an extensive background in software-defined networking (SDN) and NFV, netElastic was founded to help broadband providers transform their networks through network virtualization.
+netElastic was one of the first vendors to develop a virtual or software-based broadband network gateway (vBNG).
+With an extensive software-defined networking (SDN) background, netElastic was founded to help broadband providers transform their networks through network virtualization.

 How netElastic vBNG was Developed

 netElastic built their Virtual BNG from the ground up by working with eight of the top twenty carriers in the world (in addition to many smaller ones).
-This valuable feedback laid the foundation for the features and functionality of netElastic vBNG.
-And today, netElastic continues to develop new vBNG features based on feedback from customers.
+This valuable feedback laid the foundation for the features and functionality of the netElastic vBNG.
+And today, netElastic continues to develop new vBNG features based on customer feedback.

-Nigel Rayneau, CEO of New Zealand-based service provider Ufone, said “The ability to have certain features developed based on our use case is otherwise unheard of.
+Nigel Rayneau, CEO of New Zealand-based service provider Ufone, said, “The ability to develop certain features based on our use case is unheard of.
 I have yet to find another vendor who will implement a fully tested and supported feature into their product in a number of weeks in order to add new functionality or improve existing functionality, and to do so at no additional cost.”

 Meeting the Needs of Broadband Providers